Adoption Hospital Plan for Adoptive Parents

-Many first time parents look for guidance in selecting baby gear, learning about diapering and feeding, preparing for the out-of-state wait or the time period that the birth mother may have to change her mind.
-Classes are available locally in larger communities that can help with this, however many parents are now looking to online learning resources to help them prepare to be new parents.
-One program, New Parents Academy*, has created an online course for families who want to ensure they are “baby ready”.
-This course covers a wide variety of topics and is geared specifically for new adoptive parents and includes a completion certificate that you can use for home study education.
+However, many parents are now looking for online learning resources to help them learn about birth plans and to prepare to be new parents.
+One program, New Parents Academy*, has created an online course for families who want to ensure they are “baby ready.”
+This course covers a wide variety of topics and is geared specifically for new adoptive parents.
+It includes a completion certificate that you can use for home study education.

-Lastly, adoptive parents should remember to bring a gift for the birth mom.
-She will be leaving the hospital without the child she has been carrying for the last nine months.
-It will be a lonely time for her, even though she knows she has made the right choice.
-A soft robe, a photo album or even some nice magazines can go a long way toward helping her heart to heal.
-However, adoptive parents should be mindful to check with their adoption agencies or attorneys about the appropriateness of gifts.
+A soft robe, a photo album, or even some nice magazines can go a long way toward helping her heart to heal.
+However, adoptive parents should be mindful to check with their adoption attorneys about the appropriateness of gifts.
 Some agreements do not allow gifts of any kind, no matter how small.
 If this is the case, a card with some lovely words of thanks may be in order.

 Lifetime Adoption, Inc.